Brunswick Street Oval: Soccer

 During the 1975 and 1976 Victorian State League seasons, the venue was used by the soccer club Heidelberg United (then known as Fitzroy United Alexander), as well as one fixture in the National Soccer League.
 In the 1980s the venue was used intermittently by several lower-league soccer clubs up until 1990.
 The venue had previously hosted several showpiece soccer matches in the 1910s and 1920s, including Dockerty Cup finals, the annual local 'internationals' as well as genuine international matches.

+Aerial view of the oval, parts of Edinburgh Gardens, and surrounds, 1925.
+The 1888 grandstand is shaded in yellow (centre); and the 1905 grandstand, no longer extant, can be seen to its right.

+Structures

+The main structures at the oval include the 1888 heritage-listed grandstand, a 1905 grandstand that was destroyed in 1977, and two gatehousesone made of timber and the other, brick.
+Some other structures exist on the site, not materially significant.